CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: Super- and subproduct systems

 \item The proof in \cite{BhSk00} is not suffering the defect of unclear associativity, because it starts from the GNS-subproduct system of a CP-semigroup which is spanned by a single unit.
 Here associativity of the $\beta$ is crystal from the more explicit character of the construction, and adapting the proof from \cite{BhSk00} to more general monoids is practically word by word.
 We get: Every GNS-subproduct system (over $\bS$ as in the hypotheses) embeds into a product system.

-\item By Theorem \ref{adSPS-CPthm}, every adjointable subproduct system arises by applying the Morita equivalence operation $E^*\odot\bullet\odot E$ to the GNS- subproduct system of a suitable strict CP-semigroup on a suitable $\sB^a(E)$.
-Applying the same operation to the product system containing the GNS-subproduct system (which exists by the first part), we get a product system of \nbd{\cB}correspondences containing our original superproduct system.
+\item By Theorem \ref{adSPS-CPthm}, every adjointable subproduct system arises by applying the Morita equivalence operation $E^*\odot\bullet\odot E$ to the GNS-subproduct system of a suitable strict CP-semigroup on a suitable $\sB^a(E)$.
+Applying the same operation to the product system containing the GNS-subproduct system (which exists by the first part), we get a product system of \nbd{\cB}cor\-re\-spond\-ences containing our original superproduct system.

 \item By embedding a non-adjointable subproduct system into a subproduct system of von Neumann correspondences (automatically, adjointable), by the first two parts, we get an embedding into a product system of von Neumann correspondences.
 Now, looking at how the product system in the first part has been obtained as an inductive limit, taking also note of the fact that the inductive system of von Neumann \nbd{\sB^a(E)}correspondences gives rise (by the Morita equivalence operations) to an inductive system of von Neumann \nbd{\cB}correspondences and that, further, the $\beta$ of these von Neumann correspondences restrict precisely to the $\beta$ on the \nbd{C^*}correspondences as stated in front of this proof, we get an increasing family of \nbd{C^*}correspondences whose limit, necessarily, form a product system, the one we seek.
 In this way, also the uniqueness statement is made evident.